Code-Institute-Submissions/pawoods-project1/README.md

 # Paul Woods - Art & Design
 For this project, I wanted to design and develop an artists biography and gallery website using my own information and art as the content.
-I feel that working with my own content helped me to be more thorough along the entire process so as to present my artwork in the best possible light as well as create a webiste that I am proud of.
+I feel that working with my own content helped me to be more thorough along the entire process so as to present my artwork in the best possible light as well as create a webiste that I was proud of.

 ![Responsive website deisgn views](assets/readme-images/devices-view.jpg)